amandaceereja/Projeto.QRCode/README.md

 # Projeto.QRCode

-Descrição
+// Description
-- Projeto simples para gerar e exibir QR Codes diretamente no navegador, utilizando HTML, CSS e JavaScript.
-Ideal para aprender manipulação de DOM e integração com bibliotecas de QR Code.
+A simple project to generate and display QR Codes directly in the browser, using HTML, CSS, and JavaScript.
+Ideal for learning DOM manipulation and integration with QR Code libraries.

-Funcionalidades
+// Features
-- Geração dinâmica de QR Codes a partir de texto inserido pelo usuário
+- Dynamic generation of QR Codes from user-entered text
-- Visualização instantânea do código gerado
+- Instant preview of the generated code
-- Design responsivo e intuitivo
+- Responsive and intuitive design

-Tecnologias Utilizadas
+// Technologies Used
 - HTML5
 - CSS3
 - JavaScript (Vanilla JS)

-Link do site online
+// Live Site Link
-- Acesse a versão publicada no GitHub Pages: https://amandaceereja.github.io/Projeto.QRCode/
+- Access the published version on GitHub Pages:

-Contato
+https://amandaceereja.github.io/Projeto.QRCode/

-Amanda Cereja
+// Contact
 amandacereja027@outlook.com